KimBergstroem/currency-Converter-PythonApi/README.md

 ## **Credits**🌎

-The development of this project was inspired by various online resources including tutorials from Simplilearn and Digital Ocean, as well as references from websites like W3Schools and GeeksforGeeks.
-Special credit goes to my mentor for their unwavering support, guidance and valuable feedback throughout the project.
+The inspiration for this project's development came from a range of online resources, including tutorials from Simplilearn and Stack Overflow.
+Additionally, references from websites like W3Schools and Code Institute's learning platform were utilized.

 - [Learn Learn Scratch Tutorials](https://www.youtube.com/watch?v=u4QmAIoo4i0) for their tutorial on how to include colors in python terminal.
 - [Simplilearn](https://www.simplilearn.com/tutorials/python-tutorial/list-to-string-in-python) for their tutorial on list to string conversion in Python.